-The purpose of this policy is to outline the procedures to regulate the examination of an Alphacrucis College (AC) Higher Degree Research (HDR) thesis or portfolio.
+The purpose of this policy is to outline the procedures to regulate the examination of an Alphacrucis (AC) University College Higher Degree Research (HDR) thesis or portfolio.

 Research theses and portfolios completed by AC HDR candidates are examined by appropriately qualified external experts.
 The HDR examination process is an integral part of ensuring the academic quality, originality and integrity of AC courses.
 It adheres to international benchmarking standards and promotes dissemination of the research.

-- be of international standing in the field and external to AC (both for PhD and DMin and at least one for MPhil);
+- be of international standing in the field and external to AC (both for PhD and DMin and at least one for MPhil and Honours);

 - be research active in the field;